thatcatcancode/sci-guard/README.md

 Protects important scientific research from being mistakenly overlooked and unfunded due to banned words.
 Saving science one mistakenly-banned word at a time.

 ### Banned Words

-Words were sourced from [pen.org](https://pen.org/banned-words-list/) but as there is no single source of truth where an official list is hosted, this list may be incomplete or over-reaching.
+There is no single source of truth where an official list is hosted for public use.
+As such, this list may be incomplete or over-reaching.

 Words also sourced from [NYT report](https://www.forbes.com/sites/brucelee/2025/03/15/these-197-terms-may-trigger-reviews-of-your-nih-nsf-grant-proposals/), said to be specific to NIH grant funding.

+Words were also sourced from [pen.org](https://pen.org/banned-words-list/)

 It is often subwords that are discovered problematic and therefore this project aims to replace those occurrences as well.